 Countries: Germany, Latvia, Spain Payments per ha under integrated farming practices.
 Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: Voluntary because of the management requirement.
+Payments are included in All Commodity Transfers.

 Other agri-environmental payments to all land: RDR expenditures Period: From 1993 Guarantee section of the EAGGF (RDR-Agri): Budget item B1-405 in the 2002 EC Budget, 05 04 01 07-08 in the 2007 EU Budget EAFDR: Measure 214 in Axis 2 from 2007 Payments per ha under any other agri-environmental scheme.
 Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: Voluntary because of the management requirement.
+Payments are included in All Commodity Transfers.